mahuntington/panpsychism/unit_01/w02d04/homework/README_memory.md

 - `makePlay(tile)`
 	- this function should set the text of the current clicked tile to the value stored in the data attribute
-	- it should add a class of found to the tile
-	- it should add a class of clicked to the tile
+	- it should add a class of 'clicked' to the tile (we will use this to check the number of clicked tiles later)
 	- if the number of clicked tiles is 2, then it should check for a match (hint: You might want to make an array to hold your clicked tiles.
 Check the length of the array of clicked items... if it's 2, you're good to go!).

 **Commit 4** <br>